A hiatal hernia is a condition where the upper part of your stomach pushes through your diaphragm into your chest.

 - Eat in a calm and relaxing place.
 Avoid standing up while eating.

-Changing the foods you eat may help with the acid reflux caused by a hiatal hernia.
-If you’re having trouble figuring out your individual triggers, consider keeping a food diary.
+Changing the foods you eat may help with acid reflux caused by a hiatal hernia.
+If you’re having trouble figuring out your triggers, consider keeping a food diary.

 Not everyone has the same triggers for acid reflux, so keeping a food journal and noting any symptoms can be helpful.
+Certain foods that bother one person may not affect someone else.
 Write down what you’ve eaten and how it makes you feel.
-After a few weeks, you may be able to observe patterns and figure out which foods are causing you pain.
+After a few weeks, you may be able to observe patterns and figure out which foods are causing your symptoms.